shaunliewsmu/ai-laryngeal-video-based-classifier/timesformer/README.md

 2. **Random**: A random continuous clip of specified duration is extracted from the video
 3. **Sliding**: A sliding window approach with specified stride is used to extract multiple overlapping clips

-The sampling method controls how frames are selected from videos, which can affect model performance.
-For example:
-- 'uniform' is best for capturing the overall video content
-- 'random' provides more variability during training
-- 'sliding' with a small stride can provide higher temporal resolution for detecting fast movements

 The dataset directory should follow this structure:

 ```bash